Triple chickpea noodle soup

 Why you and your body will love this

-A warming, delicious dinner on the table in 15 minutes max, plenty of green veg for B vitamins and minerals, chickpeas for protein, and lots of good-for-your-guts probiotics and probiotics – this noodle soup delivers on every level 😊 🥦
+A warming, delicious dinner on the table in 15 minutes max, plenty of green veg for B vitamins and minerals, chickpeas for protein, and lots of good-for-your-guts prebiotics and probiotics – this noodle soup delivers on every level 😊 🥦

 What you’ll need